As per HRM Directive 518, this employment opportunity is restricted to Nunavut Inuit in Iqaluit only.

-The knowledge, skills, and abilities required for this job are usually obtained through a high school Diploma, with a minimum of four (4) years of experience providing co-ordination, support services and advice to a senior level manager and you must have supervisory experience.
+The knowledge, skills, and abilities required for this job are usually obtained through a high school Diploma, with a minimum of three (3) years of experience providing co-ordination, support services and/or advice to a senior level manager and you must have supervisory experience.

 The Official Languages of Nunavut are Inuktitut, Inuinnaqtun, English and French.